-As a part of insuring equal access and opportunity, the Student Life Office will seek to facilitate accommodation for students with disabilities on a case by case basis.
+As a part of insuring equal access and opportunity, the Disability and Academic Support Center will seek to facilitate accommodation for students with disabilities on a case by case basis.
 It is up to the individual student to request assistance.
-Each student is required to provide documentation of disability to the Student Life Office prior to receiving assistance.
-For further information, please call the Student Life Office.
+Each student is required to provide documentation of disability to the Disability and Academic Support Center prior to receiving assistance.
+For further information, please call (916) 577-2253.